kyle-erin/pyrandnpc/README.md

 `python main.py`

-The generated characters are stored in 'characters.xlsx'
+The generated characters are stored in `characters.xlsx`

+If you don't have Excel, you should be able to upload the file to Google Drive and 'Open with Google Sheets'